brainhack101/introML/README.md

 ### Usage

-To use the docker image, firt after cloning the repository and cd to it, build it :
+To use the docker image, first after cloning the repository and cd to it, build it :
 ```
 sudo docker build --tag=introml .
 ```